Kievlyanin

-Kievlyanin (Кіевлянинъ) was a conservative Russian newspaper, published in Kyiv in 1864–1919.
+Kievlyanin (Кіевлянинъ) was a conservative Russian newspaper, published in Kiev in 1864–1919.

 The newspaper was labeling Ukrainians as "Mazepinists" (precursor of Banderites).
 Ukrainian poet and statesman Pavlo Tychyna considered the publishing as "chauvinistic".

 History

 Kievlyanin was launched by the Russian Empire's Southwestern Krai administration, admittedly with a view to promoting the russification of the region.
-This newspaper's credo: "This is the Russian, Russian, Russian land!" was stated in its very first issue by the paper's original editor, the Kyiv University professor Vitaly Shulgin.
+This newspaper's credo: "This is the Russian, Russian, Russian land!" was stated in its very first issue by the paper's original editor, the Kiev University professor Vitaly Shulgin.